bepronetwork/web-network/README.md

 ## 4. Running

-After you have completed the [Environment Configuration](#3-enviroment-configuration) step, you are ready to run the project.
+After having completed the [Environment Configuration](#3-enviroment-configuration) step, the project is ready to be started.

-make sure your database is up and run migrations:
+make sure the database is up and run migrations;

 ```bash
 $ npm run migrate
 ```

-start project with:
+start project with;

 ```bash
 $ npm run dev